19pawel970415/HtmlCssJavaScriptProject/README.md

 ﻿# This is a front end project of a Tatras fan site being a part of the University of Lodz Frontend Technologies course.

-# Project Documentation for Tatrofan
+# Tatrofan - a Tatras fan site

 ## 1. Project Objective
 Create an interactive website for discovering interesting facts and participating in discussions about the Tatras on the user side, and for viewing site statistics, and managing users, contact data, and discussions on the admin side.